 Ability to Keep Residents Mobile

-This metric tracks the number of times residents are hospitalized per thousand days of patient care.
-Avoiding the hospital is key to the physical well-being of patients.
+This metric measures the number of times residents are hospitalized per thousand days of patient care.
+Avoiding hospitalizations is critical to maintaining the physical well-being of patients.

 Short-term Care: Rehospitalizations